US Fulbright Logo

 Not Required

 Croatian language proficiency is not required, but helpful.
 Some study of Croatian prior to arrival is encouraged in order to promote deeper engagement with the host community.
-Funding may become available to cover language instruction during grant period.
+Funding may become available to cover additional language instruction during grant period.

 Placement Type